ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICRComplex.rst

 ICRComplex
 ==========

-.. py:class:: ICRComplex
+.. py:class:: ansys.stk.core.stkobjects.ICRComplex

    object

    Provide access to the real and imaginary parts of a complex number.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICRComplex

 Overview
 --------